-The Adept Lynx platform is a general-purpose, indoor mobile robot platform, designed and sized to carry loads up to 60 kg (132 lb) while working around people.
+The Adept Lynx platform is a general-purpose, mobile robot platform, designed and sized to carry loads up to 60 kg (132 lb) while working around people.
 It is self-guided and self-charging, with an automated docking station.
 The platform's size and drive assembly are designed to work in any wheelchair-accessible environment.

-The platform combines hardware and mobile-robotics software to provide an intelligent, mobile platform to support and transport your payload.
-The platform comes complete with the ability to know where it is within an indoor workspace, and to navigate safely and autonomously to any accessible destination within that workspace, continuously and without human intervention.
+The platform combines hardware and mobile-robotics software to provide an intelligent, mobile platform to support and transport your payload structure.
+The platform comes complete with the ability to know where it is within a workspace, and to navigate safely and autonomously to any accessible destination within that workspace, continuously and without human intervention.

 Its primary guidance uses a safety scanning laser to navigate, comparing the laser readings to a digital map stored on the platform.
-The laser is backed up by four front- and four rear-facing sonar units, a front sensing bumper, a gyroscope mounted on the internal Lynx core, and encoders and Hall sensors on each drive wheel.
+The laser is backed up by two front- and two rear-facing sonar pairs, a front sensing bumper, a gyroscope mounted on the internal Lynx core, and encoders and Hall sensors on each drive wheel.

 For situations which are so dynamic that laser localization becomes difficult, Adept offers the Acuity Localization option, which localizes the platform using an upward-facing camera to recognize overhead lighting patterns.
-Refer to the Adept Lynx Platform Peripherals Guide.
+This is covered in detail in the Adept Lynx Platform Peripherals Guide.
 This would apply to areas where objects, such as pallets or carts, are moved so frequently that they can't be mapped, or where they block the laser's view of the mapped features.

-For most applications, you will want to customize the Lynx platform with a payload, attached to the top of the platform, to hold, carry, or handle your parts, samples, or documents.
-Refer to Payloads on page 39 for general information on designing a payload.
+For most applications, you will want to customize the Lynx platform with a payload structure, attached to the top of the platform, to hold, carry, or handle your parts, samples, or documents.
+Refer to Payload Structures on page 43 for guidelines on designing a payload structure.

-The Adept Lynx platform provides a variety of interfaces and power connections to support your application-specific sensors and accessories, mounted on your payload.
-Refer to Connectivity on page 47, for information on the available connectors on the Lynx platform.
+The Adept Lynx platform provides a variety of interfaces and power connections to support your application-specific sensors and accessories, mounted on your payload structure.
+Refer to Connectivity on page 51, for information on the available connectors on the Lynx platform.